sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 }
 ```

-- requestAnimationFrame() Limited Browser Compatibility(IE10+,Safari6+) - only triggers when the result will update the display i.e. Will not trigger on a hidden browser tab whereas SetInterval/SetTimeout will.

 <h3>Prototypal Inheritance</h3>
 - Distinct from Class Inheritance, where an object inherits properties from an object assigned to it.
 - Extending native prototypes - To use newer features added to JS you will often need to back port native prototypes for older browsers this breaks this breaks encapsulation e.g Array.ForEach